Payette Special Services General Information

 Extended School Year:

 A special education program for students ranging from 3-21 years of age.
-Students are severe and profound and most require personal care throughout the day (diapering and other personal issues) The program will run from May 31st through June 24th; Monday through Friday each week, 8:30-2:30 and is held at the PEC.
+Students are severe and profound and most require personal care throughout the day (diapering and other personal issues) Servicesl run the month of July; Monday through Friday each week, 8:30-2:30 and is held at the PEC.

 Teachers: You must hold a K-12 Generalist degree in Special Education with a special education math certification.
 You must have at least 2 year experience working with severe and profound students.